 Let's begin with NANH program goals.
-The goal of the NANH program is to support projects that enhance museum services in order to assist tribes and organizations that primarily serve Native Hawaiians to sustain heritage, culture, and knowledge This might be through a variety of activities including, but not limited to, exhibitions, educational services, programming, professional development, and collections stewardship.
+The goal of the NANH program is to support projects that enhance museum services in order to assist tribes and organizations that primarily serve Native Hawaiians provide opportunities to sustain heritage, culture, and knowledge through strengthened activities in areas such as exhibitions, educational services and programming, professional development, and collections stewardship.